Saving Silverman: Reception

-Saving Silverman has a score of 19% (an average rating of 3.7 out of 10 based on 102 reviews) on review aggregator Rotten Tomatoes.
+Saving Silverman has a score of 18% (an average rating of 3.7 out of 10 based on 103 reviews) on review aggregator Rotten Tomatoes.
 Its critical consensus states, "Dragged down by a plot lacking any sense of logic and obnoxious, unsympathetic characters, this comedy is more crude and mean-spirited than funny."
 Metacritic gives it an average score of 22% based on 29 reviews, indicating "generally unfavorable reviews".

 The film opened at No. 3 at the North American box office making US$7.4 million in its opening weekend.
 The film grossed a domestic total of $19,402,030 and $26,086,706 worldwide from a $22 million budget.
-It opened behind The Wedding Planner and Hannibal, which opened at the top spot.
+It opened behind The Wedding Planner and Hannibal, the latter of which opened at the top spot.